kbase/narrative/docs/developer/local-docker.md

 # Running Narrative in local Docker

 It is useful to run the Narrative within a local docker container.
 E.g. this makes it easy to work on Narrative ui locally integrated with a local instance of kbase-ui.

+## Requirements

+- make
+- git
+- docker
+- nodejs 16
+- nvm

+> Sorry, this is just a quick guide, no instructions provided for installing these.

 ## Narrative